-The Hawaii Clipper, one of only three commercial flying boats built in 1935 was designed to meet Pan American Airway’s desire for a trans-Pacific luxury aircraft.
-The China Clipper and the Philippine Clipper were the other two aircraft.
+The Hawaii Clipper, one of only three commercial flying boats built in 1935 and designed to meet Pan American Airway’s desire for a trans-Pacific luxury aircraft.
+The China Clipper and the Philippine Clipper made up the other two aircraft.

-In July 1938, Hawaii Clipper Flight #229 carrying nine crew members and six passengers were flying from Alameda, California to Manila by way of Honolulu, Midway, Wake, and Guam.
+On 28 July 1938, Hawaii Clipper Flight #229 carrying nine crew members and six passengers were flying from Alameda, California to Manila by way of Honolulu, Midway, Wake, and Guam.
 Its passenger list included distinguished men such as Dr. Earl Baldwin McKinley, Dean of Medicine at George Washington University, and Dr. Fred C. Meier, a plant pathologist of the Department of Agriculture.
 They were en route from Guam to Manila to research the spreading of trans-oceanic diseases and plant pollen.
 The Hawaii Clipper disappeared over the Pacific.

 Search for the Hawaii Clipper

 The disappearance launched one of the most intensive sea and air searches in Asiatic waters.
 At the break of dawn on July 29, 1938, the Army dispatched six Martin bombers, with a 1,000-mile range, to search the plane’s last reported position.

 After directed to the area, the Army freight transport USAT Meigs searched for two days and nights.
 Using several searchlights on the water and periodically flaring rockets.
 The vessel zigzagged the ocean but found no evidence of the aircraft.

 On July 30, The USAT Meigs identified an oil slick 1500 feet in circumference about 50 miles south of the last reported position of the aircraft.
 Oil slick samples were analyzed.
 It was a significant, but inconclusive find since no wreckage or debris was observed.
 The Army and Navy continued searching for the missing plane with waning hope.